aws/karpenter-provider-aws/website/content/en/preview/upgrading/v1-migration.md

    Image: public.ecr.aws/karpenter/controller:0.37.1@sha256:157f478f5db1fe999f5e2d27badcc742bf51cc470508b3cebe78224d0947674f
    ```

    The Karpenter version you are running must be between minor version `v0.33` and `v0.37`.
-To be able to roll back from Karpenter v1, you must be on at least the following patch release versions for your minor version, which will include the conversion webhooks for a smooth rollback:
+To be able to roll back from Karpenter v1, you must rollback to on the following patch release versions for your minor version, which will include the conversion webhooks for a smooth rollback:

    * v0.37.1
    * v0.36.3